essex-lab/ProtoMS/doc/.man/protoms.rst

   prefsampling 1 100.0

 will specify a preferential sampling sphere centered on solute 1, with a parameter of 100.0.
-The larger the parameter, the more highly focussed the influence of the sphere around the closest solvent molecules.
+The larger the parameter, the more highly focused the influence of the sphere around the closest solvent molecules.
 By default the parameter is 200.0, and preferential sampling is turned off.

 .. index::
   single: boundary